paramveer-srmscetr/paramveer-srmscetr/README.md

 - 👋 Hi, I’m @paramveer-srmscetr
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning new skills.
--  Fullstack Developer
+- 🌱 I’m interested for role Fullstack Developer

 <!---
 paramveer-srmscetr/paramveer-srmscetr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.